jacobmarks/vqa-plugin/README.md

 This plugin is a Python plugin that allows you to answer visual questions about images in your dataset!

-It demonstrates how to do the following:

-- Run a local model on your dataset
-- Use `ctx.selected` to operate on only selected samples
-- Pass data from `execute()` to `resolve_output()`

 ### Supported Models

 This version of the plugin supports the following models: